nicolasmollier/DS_Project/README.md

 ### 3.2.
 How tun run the app locally on your PC

 As described in 3.1., put the *data*, *model_weights*, *tpu* and *www* folders from the google drive inside the same folder as the Rproj, ui.R, server.R and global.R files.
 For coud deployment, shiny-server needs the app to be split into *global.R*, *server.R* and *ui.R*.
 However, for using the app locally, you will need to copy and paste the content of *global.R*, *server.R* and *ui.R* into a new file *app.R*.
 Note that the ordering is important: The part from *global.R* needs to be executed first.
 After that add the following line at the end of *app.R*: shinyApp(ui, server).
 Furthermore, *app.R* needs to be saved in the same folder as the Rproj file.
+Since the code was written to work on the bwCloud, for running the app locally, one path in the file **fashion_recommender_app/scripts/fashionpedia_python_script.py** file needs to be adapted in line 44.
+Change the path to where **fashion_recommender_app/tpu/models** is saved on your local machine.

 Now, open the project by double-clicking on the Rproj file.
 RStudio will oben.
 Next, open app.R in your Rstudio and click the Run app Button in RStudio in order to run the app.